wp-plugins/delete-me/readme.txt

 * Javascript confirm text.

 * Landing page URL.

+* Enable or disable delete link on the `Users -> Your Profile` subpanel.

 * Multisite: Delete user from Network if they no longer belong to any other Network Sites after deletion from current Site.